Automotive Body Repair

 Certificate of Completion

 The certificate program is designed for full-time students, and courses are offered in a sequence of blocks; each block is three weeks in length.
+The automotive body repair courses are designed to prepare students for the ASE certification exam.

 Cost of Attendance